 Verify the limit statement above.
-You will need facts from calculus (quote them) about the asymptotic growth of polynomials compared to exponentials.
-Your response should contain a discussion supporting your assertion written in complete English sentences.
+(You might want to actually prove that the proportion of corners whose distance is less than A has limit 0.)
+Use facts from calculus (quote them) comparing the asymptotic growth of polynomials and exponentials.
+Your answer should have a discussion supporting your assertion written in complete English sentences.